cdapio/cdap/cdap-docs/pipelines/source/developing-plugins/packaging-plugins.rst

 A widget in the CDAP UI represents a component that will be rendered and used to set a value of a property of a plugin.
-These are the different widgets |---| their type, a description, their attributes (if any), and their output data type |---| that we support in Cask Hydrator as of version |version|:
+These are the different widgets |---| their type, a description, their attributes (if any), and their output data type |---| that we support in CDAP pipelines as of version |version|:

 .. list-table::
    :widths: 20 25 25 25